joelouthan/Theologicus/src/matthew/matthew06-12_14-15-the-lords-prayer-forgive-us.md

 ### How can we forgive: God gives grace upon grace--we get to give grace upon grace

->Matthew 18:21-35 (CSB) Then Peter approached him and asked, “Lord, how many times must I forgive my brother or sister who sins against me?
+>Matthew 18:21-35 Then Peter approached him and asked, “Lord, how many times must I forgive my brother or sister who sins against me?
 As many as seven times?”
 >
 >22 “I tell you, not as many as seven,” Jesus replied, “but seventy times seven.